DIY Glitter Champagne Flutes

 They turned out to be way more glittery than I was expecting.
 I didn’t really get the “fade” effect that the original tutorial demonstrated, but I think they look OK anyway:

-all personal photos
+All personal photos

 Did you have any special drinkware to use when you were getting ready for your wedding?
+Will you try this DIY glitter champagne flutes tutorial?

 - Calgary, Alberta, Canada